tobiasedwards/tobygit/README.md

 # tobygit
 Toby's javascript git implementation.

+I had attempted to write an implementation of git using node.js to give myself a deeper understanding of git internals.
+This is still something I will try to do in the future but currently it's at a bit of a stand still.

 ## Current Features
 ### Initialisation: [`tgit-init`](https://github.com/tobiasedwards/tobygit/blob/master/bin/tgit-init.js)
 Creates the [`.tgit/`](https://github.com/tobiasedwards/tobygit/tree/master/.tgit) directory in the directory where the command is called.